Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Introduction

 Moreover, visual abstract reasoning problems have advanced the study of generalization capabilities in deep learning models, requiring them to learn from limited data and adapt to new situations.
 This necessitates not only attention to the surface features of the data but also an understanding of the underlying logical structures.
 Additionally, to enhance model interpretability, researchers have explored methods such as attention mechanisms and neuro-symbolic reasoning, attempting to simulate human reasoning processes and provide insights into model decision-making.
 These issues have also stimulated innovation in deep learning algorithms, promoting the construction of intelligent systems that more closely resemble human cognition.
+Large models, as one of the most popular research directions currently, have encountered setbacks in their exploration within this field, which has attracted widespread attention in the academic community \cite{LLM1, LLM2, LLM3}.
+This phenomenon undoubtedly underscores the profound significance and important value inherent in this research area.

-In summary, visual abstract reasoning problems play a significant role in propelling the development of deep learning towards higher levels of intelligence and cognitive abilities.
-We firmly believe that the technological and theoretical innovations derived from the reasoning tasks have the potential to confer significant benefits across various artificial intelligence domains.
+In summary, visual abstract reasoning problems play a crucial role in advancing deep learning towards higher levels of intelligence and cognitive capabilities.
+We firmly believe that the technological and theoretical innovations stemming from these reasoning tasks have the potential to bring significant benefits to various AI domains, including large models.
 Currently, notable abstract reasoning problems worthy of investigation include: Ravens Progressive Matrices (RPM) problems\cite{RPM} and Bongard problems\cite{Bongard1,Bongard2}.
 They present learning demands that span from perception to reasoning.
 Addressing these problems demands necessitates advancements in deep learning's ability to effectively handle visual abstract reasoning tasks.